alex-y-su/be-calm/bmad-core/data/domain-research-guide.md

 ## Purpose

-This guide provides best practices and strategies for conducting effective domain research.
-Use this when executing domain context research tasks to ensure comprehensive, accurate, and actionable results.
+This guide provides best practices and strategies for conducting effective BUSINESS domain research.
+Use this when executing domain context research tasks to ensure comprehensive, accurate, and actionable business context.

+**SCOPE:** This guide focuses on BUSINESS domain research only:
+- ✅ Industry context, business methodologies, regulations, terminology, market dynamics
+- ❌ Team roles, technical processes, tools/technologies (handled by Architect/PM agents)

 ---